crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

 2. Insanic APIException
 -------------------------

-Insanic provides its own :code:`APIException` base class for its own error handling.
-This exception will create the response as shown above.
+To actually create the error, Insanic provides its own :code:`APIException` base class for its own error handling.
+This exception will create the response as shown in the first example.

 There are 4 attributes to the exception.